 How do my ducks get in the water?

-Duck Tagging: A few days prior to the Duck Race, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race - which we hope is 15,000!
+Duck Tagging: A few days prior to the Duck Race, volunteers will place numbered tags on the bottom of every virtual duck that will be in the Duck Race - which we hope is 15,000!
 The tags are waterproof labels with a 7 digit number.
-Duck Pluck: On race day at 11:30 am, all ducks will be displayed in Greene Square.
-25 children will be selected to scoop up a bucket of ducks.
-Those lucky ducks will race in the course located at 420 6th St. SE CR.
-That race will take place shortly after the Duck Pluck.
+Duck tagging will occur on June 16th.

 What is my tag number?We can’t give you your tag number because we won’t know it until we run the Mix Report right before the race.
 Numbers are never given out to ensure that the race is not fixed.
-However, rest assured that all of the ducks you have adopted will have a chance to race.
+However, rest assured that all of the ducks you have adopted will have a chance to be picked from the Duck Pluck, and therefore a chance to race.

-How does it work?Everyone who adopts a duck, whether online, in the mail, at a Duck Derby booth or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
+How does it work?Everyone who adopts a duck, whether online, in the mail, at the Downtown Cedar Rapids Farmers' Market or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.

-What time is the Great Eastern Iowa Duck Race?The fun starts at Greene Square at 11:30.
-After the Duck Pluck, we'll move to the race course at 420 6th St SE, Cedar Rapids, Iowa.
+What time is the Great Eastern Iowa Duck Race?The duck pluck takes place at 11:30 AM on June 19 with the race starting shortly after.
 The ducks will swim to the finish line to win great prizes for their duck adopters.

 How will I know if my duck wins?Cedar Rapids Daybreak Rotary will contact you using the information you provided with your duck adoption.
 You do not need to be present to win.